COMPASS-DOE/data-workflows/synoptic/data_TEST/design_table_README.md

 Design links follow a pattern of {what}-{site}-{plot}-{which}, e.g.
 `GW_BattV-TMP-F-200B` (groundwater battery voltage, TEMPEST, Freshwater plot, the 200B AquaTroll).
+The out-of-service check in `L1_normalize.qmd` depends on this format being followed.

 The `valid_through` column is used when a sensor is reassigned, for example if a tree dies and we reassign its sapflux sensor to a new tree, and encodes the last valid